Transportation timeline

 • 1967 - Wisconsin Department of Transportation (WisDOT) is created by merging the Divisions of Highways, Aeronautics and the Department of Motor Vehicles.

 • 1968 - Highway Beautification Act.
-Bridge Inspection Program mandated by federal aid highway act.
+Bridge Inspection Program mandated by Federal Aid Highway Act.

-• 1969 - Wisconsin rural Interstate system essentially completed.
+• 1969 - Wisconsin rural interstate system essentially completed.

 • 1970 - Congress enacts the Environmental Protection Law.

-• 1973 - The oil embargo and energy crisis lead to the enactment of the 55 mph rural speed limit.
+• 1973 - The oil embargo and energy crisis lead to the enactment of the 55-mph rural speed limit.

-• 1973 - Rustic Roads system created.
+• 1973 - Wisconsin Rustic Roads Program created.

 1976-2000